YuserahN/Business-Finder/README.md

 # Business Finder
-Using Google API To Search And Display All Nearby Businesses Based On Search.
+Using Google API To Search And Display Nearby Businesses.